 Some signals of distress include bright wide alert eyes, rocking from side to side and trumpeting.
 Other signs to look for include recent or new scars, open wounds around their ankles, ears and head, which could be signals of mistreatment.

-Where do the proceeds of the tour go?
+Where do the proceeds of Phuket elephant tour go?

 Ethical Elephant Sanctuaries are often not-for-profit charities or organisation with proceeds that go straight back into the sanctuary for the care and maintenance of the property, staff and elephants.